My family during WW2

 Moved as a child with his parents to The Hague

-As an 18-year-old student book printer, but drafted for the Arbeitseinsatz (forced labor in Germany), last residential address in freedom ‘Van den Berghstraat 39’ (in the Laakkwartier district) in The Hague
+Drafted for the Arbeitseinsatz in Germany (forced labor), but refused and went into hiding.
+Last residential address in freedom ‘Van den Berghstraat 39’ (in the Laakkwartier district) in The Hague

 May 1944

-Arrested by the Sicherheitsdienst of Aussenstelle Arnheim (German intelligence service of the Arnhem region)
+Arrested by the Landwacht (paramilitary auxiliary police of the Germans).
+Transferred to the Sicherheitsdienst of Aussenstelle Arnheim (German intelligence service of the Arnhem region)

 June 1944 – September 1944